1711-Games/LGNC/README.md

 LGNBuilder/Scripts/generate --lang=Swift --input /your/schema --output /your/codebase
 ```

-If you don't specify argument `--services`, it will generate code for all services in schema.
-Additionally you may
+You can specify a list of services to generate as a final argument of command, otherwise all services will be generated.

-add argument `--dry-run` to validate the schema and make sure that everything will work.
+Other useful arguments are `--dry-run` which will validate the schema and make sure that everything
+will work and `--emit-schema` which will output preprocessed schema.

-After you've done codegen, you're almost there: all you have to do is to _guarantee_ all contracts in service you're implementing.
+After you've done codegen, you're almost there: all you have to do is to _guarantee_ all contracts in the service you're implementing.
 Guarantee is a body of a contract: it's a piece of code (an anonymous function, for example) which takes contract request
 (defined in schema) and request context (request details like remote address and stuff like that), and returns response
 (also defined in schema, respectively).
-Optionally, a guarantee body may return a meta result (just `Dictionary<String, String>`).
+Optionally, a guarantee body may return a meta result (just a `Dictionary<String, String>`)
-Additionally, if contract has callback validators, you must guarantee those also.
+along with the response.
+Additionally, if contract has callback validators, you must also guarantee those.
-When all contracts are guaranteed, you may start the server (or servers, if your service serves more than one transport), and voilà!
+When all contracts are guaranteed, you may start the server (or servers, if your service serves more than one transport), et voilà!
 You're up and running.

 Please refer to target language implementation for complete integration documentation and tutorials.
 Currently there is only one implementation — [LGNKit-Swift](https://github.com/1711-Games/LGNKit-Swift).

 ### Complete schema example
-Let's consider this most comprehensive example containing two services with one contract each, and a shared section with one entity used
+Let's consider this most comprehensive example containing two services with one contract each, and a shared section with two entities,
-by both contracts:
+with one of them (`Baz`) being used by both contracts:

 ```yaml
 Shared: